COVID-19 Employee Resources

-Visit the CDC’s webpage for more guidance regarding what to do if you believe you may have COVID-19.
+Visit the CDC’s webpage for more guidance regarding what to do if you believe you may have or been exposed to COVID-19.

 If an employee feels fine, not displaying symptoms, but has had close contact with a sick person who has been diagnosed with COVID-19, the employee should notify their supervisor immediately.

 Supervisors will work with employees to verify if their work can be done remotely.
-If the employee is provided the opportunity to telework and declines to do so, the employee must use their own accrued leave.
+If the employee is provided the opportunity to telework and declines to do so, the employee must use their own accrued leave or leave without pay.